ihmeuw/easylink/docs/source/concepts/pipeline_schema/index.rst

    In the future, we should add to this specification that each "Input Record ID" is a Record ID value found in an input dataset.
-   EasyLink currently doesn't support this.EasyLink currently doesn't support this.
+   EasyLink currently doesn't support this.

 **Example:**